apecloud/kubeblocks.io/blog/deploy-wordpress-on-kubeblocks.md

 ### Install WordPress

-1. Configure the database cluster
+1. Configure the database cluster.

    You can create users in the database for role management in WordPress.
 Here, we create a user named myadmin to serve as the primary user when installing WordPress.